-For all IRIs in the execution result, we again also specify their labels to make the result interpretable without requiring the agent to look them up individually.\\[1mm] We then run the agent with Qwen3 Next 80B A3B Instruct \cite{qwen3} as underlying model, at first on two NVIDIA H200 GPUs in BF16 precision, later on one NVIDIA H200 GPU in FP8 precision.
-For the SPARQL endpoint we use the QLever query engine \cite{qlever} and a recent Wikidata dump.
-On average, the agent takes \textasciitilde{}20s to clean and generate questions for one SPARQL query.
-After about two and a half months (with some pauses and downtime due to fluctuating GPU availability) we processed \textasciitilde{}236k SPARQL queries.
-The agent produced an invalid output (e.g., due to function call failures) for \textasciitilde{}18k SPARQLs and explicitly cancelled the processing of \textasciitilde{}3k queries via \FN{CAN}, leaving us with \textasciitilde{}215k cleaned SPARQL queries for which it generated corresponding questions.
-From these \textasciitilde{}215k queries we further remove all instances where the SPARQL query cannot be parsed, or executed (e.g., because they produce OOM errors), or has an empty result.
-This leaves us with a final set of 200.186 valid question-query pairs.
+For all IRIs in the execution result, we again also specify their labels to make the result interpretable without requiring the agent to look them up individually.\\[1mm] We ran the agent with Qwen3 Next 80B A3B Instruct \cite{qwen3} as underlying model, first on two NVIDIA H200 GPUs in BF16 precision and later on one NVIDIA H200 GPU in FP8 precision, then switched to Qwen3.5 27B \cite{qwen35} on one NVIDIA H100 GPU in BF16 precision.
+For the SPARQL endpoint we use QLever \cite{qlever} and a recent Wikidata dump.
+On average, the agent takes \textasciitilde{}30s to clean and generate questions for one SPARQL query.
+After about five months (with some pauses and downtime due to fluctuating GPU availability) we processed \textasciitilde{}450k SPARQL queries.
+The agent produced an invalid output (e.g., due to function call failures) for \textasciitilde{}86k SPARQLs and explicitly cancelled the processing of \textasciitilde{}4k queries via \FN{CAN}, leaving us with \textasciitilde{}360k cleaned SPARQL queries for which it generated corresponding questions.
+From these \textasciitilde{}360k queries we further remove all instances where the SPARQL query cannot be parsed, or executed (e.g., because they produce OOM errors), or has an empty result.
+This leaves us with a final set of 335,450 valid question-query pairs.
 See the GitHub repository at \github{} for more detailed numbers.